sourabhv/sourabhv.github.io/_drafts/replace-awk-sed-with-pyed-piper.md

 ###To keep or to loose

-Pyp also comes with 2 handy functions - `keep('...')` and `loose('...')` which you can use to include or exclude lines which have the specified string.
+Pyp also comes with 2 handy functions - `keep('str1', 'str2', ...)` and `loose(str1', 'str2', ...)` which you can use to include or exclude lines which have the specified string.
 These 2 functions also have 2 shorthands - `k` and `l`.

 <pre class="terminal">
 <span class="d">$</span> cat foo